Macrometacorp/support-sample-apps/productManagementApp/readme.md

 @App:name("product-Management-app") <br/>
 @App:qlVersion("2") <br/>

--- Create a source that connects to a database and reads data from a collection named "transactions" in JSON format.
-It also sets the replication type as global. <br/>
+-- Create a source that connects to a database and reads data from a collection named "transactions" in JSON format. <br/>
 CREATE SOURCE TransactionsSource WITH ( type = 'database', collection = "transactions",